Auckland68/Data-Analysis/README.md

 8) Australian Migration Trends 2005 to 2023 - Data Exploration Portfolio Submission
 9) Netflix Data Analysis - to be added
 10) Lost Property on the Parliamentary Estate - personal interest data cleaning and analysis project (Pandas, Matplotlib)
+11) Irregular Arrivals to the UK Data Analysis (2018 to 2024).